makarandsh51-eng/uplift-all/README.md

 - Hero with UPI QR scanner + donation amount selector
 - "Our Causes" — Education, Food, Healthcare, Sanitation, Women Empowerment, Livelihoods
 - "Our Impact" — Animated counters"
-- "Get IN Touch form to get response from the viewer on the authors email.
+- "Get IN Touch form to get response from the viewer on the author's email.
 Email.js is used for this functionality"
-- "use of remixicon"
+- "Used remixicon to show multiple app logos"
 - 80G NGO footer

 ## Stack